mebusy/notes/dev_notes/OS.md

 <h2 id="be4ab2a82d548a1bef203fec2bba43dc"></h2>

-## Use of Timer Interrupt to Return Contro
+## Use of Timer Interrupt to Return Control

  - Solution to our dispatcher problem
     - Use the timer interrupt to force scheduling decisions